throwrocks/throwrocks.github.io/fm-invoices/03-host-filemaker-server-sample-data.markdown

 * Shipping Address
 * Shipping Address Short

 You can set your layout *View Mode* to Form, List, or Table.
-It doesn't make a different to the API.
+It doesn't make a difference to the API.

 ![The Customers API layout](http://throw.rocks/fm-invoices/03_host_sample_data/host_sample_data_03_api_customers_layout.png)